We're here if you need help

 Protecting your RealVNC account¶

 We recommend turning on 2-step verification on the Security page of your RealVNC account.
-You’ll need a convenient mobile device hosting Google Authenticator or a similar TOTP-generating app.
+You’ll need a convenient mobile device hosting Authy or a similar TOTP-generating app.

 You’ll then enter a unique TOTP code in addition to your account email and password every time you: